PagerDuty Advance User Guide

 View Integration Summary

-From PagerDuty Advance’s incident context card, click the Use Amazon Q button to view a summary of the integration and its usage instructions.
+From the PagerDuty Advance incident context card, click the Use Amazon Q button to view a summary of the integration and its usage instructions.

 1. You can use Amazon Q by typing the amazonq command and entering your question.

-2. If you haven't authenticated with Amazon Q or your AWS session has expired, you will receive a message prompting you to log into your company's Identity Provider for AWS (e.g. AWS IAM Identity Center, Okta, Entra, Auth0, etc.).
+2. If you have not authenticated with Amazon Q or your AWS session has expired, you receive a message prompting you to log into your company Identity Provider for AWS (for example, AWS IAM Identity Center, Okta, Entra, or Auth0).

 2. Once authenticated, type the amazonq command and re-enter your question for Amazon Q.